MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-threats-alerts.md

 ---
-title: List of security threats and security alerts
+title: Understand Defender for Storage security threats and alerts
 description: Learn about the security threats and alerts Microsoft Defender for Storage provides to detect and respond to potential security risks. ms.date: 05/30/2024
 author: dcurwin